hcrawford-tutorials/import-project/lab_specification.md

 - Try importing the attributes as a module object
 - Access attributes through that module object
 - Question: Can you access attributes directly on the shark, or do you need to go through the attributes module?
+- (Note to self - move below to an answer key)
+     - if you import attributed as a module into shark.py

 **Approach 2:** Import specific attributes
 - Import individual attributes from the shared module